mvaganov/CmdLineAsteroids/notes.md

 		public static Vec2 operator /(Vec2 vector, float scalar) => new Vec2(vector.x / scalar, vector.y / scalar);
 		public Vec2 Normalized => this / Magnitude;
 		public Vec2 Perpendicular => new Vec2(y, -x);
+		public bool Equals(Vec2 v) => x == v.x && y == v.y;
 ```

 `voice`
 Vec2 needs some additional math to support this math.

 `scene`
-image of point A and point B
+code with overlay of image of point A and point B. animation happens over the extra image as details are explained.

 `voice`
 if you have 2 points in space, you can calculate their difference, or Delta with simple subtraction.